Jonee Kulman Brigham

 In prior work at the University, Jonee was a Research Fellow at the Center for Sustainable Building Research (CSBR) at the College of Design, working as a sustainable design researcher, sustainable guideline developer, and instructor.
 Before coming to the University of Minnesota, Jonee practiced as an architect and environmental consultant including work for the schools sector.
 Through her art practice at Full Spring Studio, graduate work, and grant projects, she has developed Earth Systems Journey, a model for experiential, place-based, art-led environmental education.
-Brigham is a faculty member for the MS in Architecture - Sustainable Design Track in the College of Design and also serves on the US Green Building Council - Minnesota Chapter's Green Schools Coalition Executive Committee, and on the Master of Liberal Studies Steering Committee at the University of Minnesota.
+Brigham is advises students for the MS in Architecture - Sustainable Design Track in the College of Design.

 During her first ten years at CSBR, Brigham served in a number of roles.
 She was Co-Principal Investigator and Co-Editor for the B3 State of Minnesota Sustainable Building Guidelines and led sustainable post occupancy evaluation work at the Center.
 She was a faculty advisor for the University of Minnesota’s ICON Solar House entry to the DOE/NREL Solar Decathlon.
 Jonee also served on the Minnesota Greenstar Green Homes and Remodeling Technical Committee, worked on outcome-focused sustainable case study projects for USGBC, and performed materials life cycle analysis studies.
 She led a daylighting training program for architects, and has taught graduate courses for the School of Architecture in the areas of daylighting, electric lighting and acoustics.
 She represented the Center as a board member of the Mississippi Headwaters Chapter of the US Green Building Council and served on committees for the technology curriculum and the development of the MS in Architecture - Sustainable Design Track.